 The U.S. dollar is our functional and reporting currency.
-In 2013, most of our revenues were denominated in U.S. dollars, approximately half of our expenses were denominated in U.S. dollars, and the remainder of our expenses were denominated in NIS and euros.
-In 2014, we expect that the denominations of our revenues and expenses will be consistent with what we experienced in 2013.
+In 2014, most of our revenues were denominated in U.S. dollars and the remainder of our revenues was denominated in euros, most of our expenses were denominated in U.S. dollars and the remainder of our expenses was denominated in NIS and euros.
+In 2015, we expect that the denominations of our revenues and expenses will be consistent with what we experienced in 2014.
 Accordingly, any appreciation of the NIS or euro relative to the U.S. dollar would adversely impact our net loss or net income, if any.
+For example, we are exposed to the risks that the shekel may appreciate relative to the dollar, or, if the shekel instead devalues relative to the dollar, that the inflation rate in Israel may exceed such rate of devaluation of the shekel, or that the timing of such devaluation may lag behind inflation in Israel.
+In any such event, the dollar cost of our operations in Israel would increase and our dollar-denominated results of operations would be adversely affected.
+We cannot predict any future trends in the rate of inflation in Israel or the rate of devaluation (if any) of the shekel against the dollar.
+For example, the rate of devaluation of the dollar against the shekel was approximately 2.3% in 2012, and approximately 7.0% in 2013, which was compounded by inflation in Israel at a rate of approximately 1.6% and 1.8%, respectively.
+This had the effect of increasing the dollar cost of our operations in Israel increases, our dollar-measured results of operations will be adversely affected.
+Our operations also could be adversely affected if we are unable to effectively hedge against currency fluctuations in the future

 We have in the past engaged in limited hedging activities, and any hedging strategies that we may implement in the future to mitigate currency risks, such as forward contracts, options and foreign exchange swaps related to transaction exposures, may not eliminate our exposure to foreign exchange fluctuations.
-For further information, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Quantitative and Qualitative Disclosure About Market Risk-Foreign Currency Risk."
+For further information, see "Quantitative and Qualitative Disclosure About Market Risk-Foreign Currency Risk."